 I create pieces that convey an emotional tone through texture and pattern and use mark making as a way to communicate what I find most lovely, haunting, and curious about the human condition.
 My work references teachings from Zen Buddhism, Christian mysticism, the poetic traditions, and contemplative practices including yoga and meditation.
 I am influenced by writings on meditation and quiet by Pico Iyer, Jon Kabat-Zinn, David Hinton, and Gordon Hessler, as well as the minimal work of artists Agnes Martin, Hiroyuki Hamada, and Zarina Hashmi.

 The Japanese word jikan refers to the silence between two thoughts.
 In this vein, my work is an attempt to render temporary, fleeting moments of beauty, balance, and stillness visible.
-Some of the paintings rely on forms observable in the natural world, which I have distilled to geometric patterns and then further deconstructed.
+Some of my paintings rely on forms observable in the natural world, which I have distilled to geometric patterns and then further deconstructed.
 Others are responses to field studies involving physical experiences and sound recordings.
-I think of my work as objects that, when placed together in multiples, engage in a form of communion with one another.
+I think of my work as inner landscapes that, when placed together in multiples, engage in a form of communion with one another.